 Snacks mostly consist of some variation on the taco/enchilada theme (stalls selling them are called taquerías), but tortas – rolls heavily filled with meat or cheese or both, garnished with avocado and chile and toasted on request – are also wonderful, and you’ll see takeout torta stands everywhere.
 Failing that, you can of course always make your own snacks with bread or tortillas, along with fillings such as avocado or cheese, from shops or markets.

-At lunch time (around 1–5pm) many restaurants serve a comida corrida (cut-price set menu, known in more upmarket places the the menu del día or menu turístico), usually consisting of three or four courses for US$5/£3 or less – sometimes even half that price.
+At lunch time (around 1–5pm) many restaurants serve a comida corrida (known in smarter places as the menu del día or menu turístico), usually consisting of three or four courses for US$5–8/£5–6.50 or less – sometimes even half that price.
 A typical comida will consist of “wet” soup, probably vegetable, followed by “dry” soup – most commonly sopa de arroz (rice seasoned with tomato or chile), or perhaps a plate of vegetables, pasta, beans or guacamole (avocado mashed with onion, and maybe tomato, lime juice and chile).
-Then comes the main course, followed by pudding, usually fruit, flan or pudin (crème caramel-like concoctions), or rice pudding.
-Other Mexican deserts worth looking out for include meringue made with pulque, and capirotada (bread pudding, especially popular during Lent).
+Then comes the main course (usually meat or fish), followed by pudding, usually fruit, flan or pudin (crème caramel-like concoctions), or rice pudding.
+Other Mexican desserts worth looking out for include meringue made with pulque, and capirotada (bread pudding, especially popular during Lent).